cloudsociety/ESL-Story-Words/README.md

 > A Vue-based draggable *thingy* for ESL learners

-ESL learners can story telling.
+ESL learners can practice telling stories with a randomized assortment of images.
 Use your favorite sentence structures and images. **Works great on interactive whiteboards.**

 ## How to use